eosnetworkfoundation/bootstrap-private-network/doc/step-by-step.md

 One the node is running we need to run two scripts to add accounts, permissions, and contracts.
 - boot actions
-- block producer schedule [boot_actions.sh](/bin/boot_actions.sh) is the reference script.
+- block producer schedule

+[boot_actions.sh](/bin/boot_actions.sh) is the reference script.
 You pass in the following values, reference contracts is your locale git repository where you build the reference contracts software.

 - 127.0.0.1:8888
 - $DIR/reference-contracts/build/contracts
 - PublicKey

 [block_producer_schedule](/bin/block_producer_schedule.sh) is the reference script.
 You pass in the following values

 - 127.0.0.1:8888
 - PublicKey

 #### `Shutdown`
 Now that we have initialized our first instance we need to shut it down and restart.
 Find the pid and send `kill -15 $pid` to terminate the instance.

 ## Create Network
 Now we start our three nodes peer'd to each other.
 The Second and Third nodes will start from genesis and pull updates from the First node.
 The First nodes has already been initialized and it will start from its existing state.
 Soon each node will have the same information and the same head block number.

+In the examples below the `PublicKey` and `PrivateKey` have the same values.

 #### `Node One`
 https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/a52d8389cc604464c3a5053d3e99e914eb0f502f/bin/finality_test_network.sh#L91-L100
 #### `Node Two`